pca2/pca2.github.io/_posts/2024-11-21-sleep-restriction-therapy.md

 ### Step 2: Create a new schedule

-After you've gathered a week or two of results, it's time to  look and the results create a new schedule based on your current habits:
+After you've gathered a week or two of results, it's time to look at your current habits:

 **Set a Time-in-Bed Schedule**:
 - Calculate your average sleep efficiency and your average actual sleep time from the base line data.